How to Shrink Jeans Without Washing: 4 Methods That Work

 - Expected result: 3–6% overall shrinkage depending on water temperature and whether the denim is raw unsanforized or pre-washed.

-The bathtub method is the same technique used by denim enthusiasts who “break in” raw selvedge jeans — wearing them wet accelerates both shrinkage and personal wear patterns.
-For raw denim that has never been washed, combining the bathtub soak with subsequent hot dryer cycles can achieve 6–10% total shrinkage.
+Denim enthusiasts who “break in” raw selvedge jeans use this same technique — wearing them wet accelerates both shrinkage and personal wear patterns.
+For raw denim that has never been washed, combining the bathtub soak with subsequent hot dryer cycles achieves 6–10% total shrinkage, according to CottonWorks shrinkage data.

-This method concentrates heat on a specific zone rather than the entire garment.
-By damping only the waistband and running it through a hot dryer cycle, you can reduce the waist circumference by 1–3% without significantly affecting the legs or seat of the jeans.
+The targeted dryer method concentrates heat on a specific zone rather than the entire garment.
+By damping only the waistband and running it through a hot dryer cycle, the waist circumference reduces by 1–3% while the legs and seat remain relatively unaffected.
+This method works best for sanforized denim where the waist has stretched with wear but the rest of the fit remains acceptable.

 What You’ll Need